 I would like to know what it means to be a nature lover in the 21st century.
-How do we reconcile our very real ecological and environmental needs with the long and storied lineage of ideated dupery (philosophical, aesthetic, economic, etc.) that has constructed such a substantial perceptual maze in regards to our relationship to the natural?
+How do we reconcile our explicit ecological actualities, with the western lineages of ideated dupery that have constructed a substantial perceptual labyrinth in regards to our relationship to the natural?
 What is this hubristic and conditional limerence that decides when and where the natural takes place for our own benefit and psychological wellbeing?
 How did we manage to cultivate an ethos in which to love is also to destroy?